eduardoboucas/buildtimes/_posts/2017-11-30-microservices-2.md

 In a [Stack Overflow question](https://stackoverflow.com/a/402970) asking for a definition of loose coupling, Konrad Rudolph answered with a curious example:

->> “iPods are a good example of tight coupling: once the battery dies you might as well buy a new iPod because the battery is soldered fixed and won't come loose, thus making replacing very expensive.
-A loosely coupled player would allow effortlessly changing the battery.”
+>> iPods are a good example of tight coupling: once the battery dies you might as well buy a new iPod because the battery is soldered fixed and won't come loose, thus making replacing very expensive.
+A loosely coupled player would allow effortlessly changing the battery.

 The same goes for software development.